websockets/ws/doc/ws.md

 ws+unix:/absolute/path/to/uds_socket:/pathname?search_params
 ```

-Note that `:` is the separator between the socket path and the URL path.
-If the
+The character `:` is the separator between the socket path and the URL path.
+If
-URL path is omitted
+the URL path is omitted

 ```
 ws+unix:/absolute/path/to/uds_socket